Urban Resilience for Climate Adaptation

 • a global network of member cities for mutual knowledge exchange and best practices.

 The report contains two sections.
-The first details what the 100RC has learned about building urban resilience within a city, as shown by 23 examples from member cities.
+The first details what the 100RC has learned about building urban resilience within cities, as illustrated by 23 examples from member cities.

 The second section explores the variety of actions that member cities are taking to build resilience in specific sectors, including climate change resilience, data and technology resilience, and earthquake resilience.

-You can access the report below and see what cities like Los Angeles, Kyoto, Mandalay, Puerto Rico, Singapore, Cape Town, El Paso, Mexico City, and many others are doing to build resilience.
+You can access the report below to see what cities, such as Los Angeles, Kyoto, Mandalay, Puerto Rico, Singapore, Cape Town, El Paso, and Mexico City, among others, are doing to build resilience.

 Sources: